dell/csm-docs/content/docs/csidriver/installation/helm/powerflex.md

 2. Ensure that you have created a namespace where you want to install the driver.
 You can run `kubectl create namespace vxflexos` to create a new one.

-3. Check `helm/csi-vxflexos/driver-image.yaml` and confirm the driver image points to a new image.
+3. Check `helm/csi-vxflexos/values.yaml` and confirm the driver image points to a new image.

-4. Collect information from the PowerFlex SDC by executing the `get_vxflexos_info.sh` script located in the top-level helm directory.
+4. Collect information from the PowerFlex SDC by executing the `get_vxflexos_info.sh` script located in the scripts directory.
 This script shows the _VxFlex OS system ID_ and _MDM IP_ addresses.
 Make a note of the value for these parameters as they must be entered in the `config.yaml` file in the samples directory.

 5. Prepare the samples/config.yaml for driver configuration.
 The following table lists driver configuration parameters for multiple storage arrays.